vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 A Level 2 file can specify up to two expertise tags per club member.
 Instructies for creating Level 2 files can be found in [Level2_aanmaken_EN](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/Documentation/Level2_aanmaken_EN.md).
-This FAQ is about the purpose and optimal use of `expertise` tags.
+This FAQ covers the purpose and optimal use of `expertise` tags.

 ## Basics